Outbreaks of avian influenza

 Avian influenza viruses are restricted and prohibited matter under the Biosecurity Act 2014.

-Veterinarians can submit suitable samples from birds exhibiting clinical signs suggestive of avian influenza virus infection to the Biosecurity Sciences Laboratory for avian influenza virus testing.
+Veterinarians can submit samples from birds exhibiting clinical signs suggestive of avian influenza virus infection for testing to the Biosecurity Sciences Laboratory.

 Highly pathogenic avian influenza - HPAI